tariq7299/ArabicApp/to-do.md

 - Don't forget about incorberating the arabic language
 - Find another font for section titles only
 - Find a a better names for color variables
+- Change the color pallete for the whole website
+- Find better names for the nav bar tabs (like instaead of about us make it (learn more about your tutor))

 ## NavBar
 - Crop logo only form the logo image nested inside the navbar